minarja1/RickAndMorty/README.md

 ## Development
 ### Code style
 [Detekt](https://detekt.dev/) is used to maintain the style and quality of the code.
-The check is run server-side on every pull request with [reviewdog](https://github.com/alaegin/Detekt-Action)  It should also be run client-side as part of pre-commit git hook.
+The check is run server-side on every pull request with [reviewdog]. (https://github.com/alaegin/Detekt-Action)  It should also be run client-side as part of pre-commit git hook.
 To enable this, move the [pre-commit.yml](https://github.com/minarja1/RickAndMorty/blob/develop/config/git/pre-commit) file to .git/hooks.

 // todo use other static analysis tools like ktlint/lint/spotless
 ### Architecture
-Currently widely popular architectural approach is implemented using **[clean architecture](https://developer.android.com/topic/architecture)**. and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern.
+Currently widely popular architectural approach is implemented using **[clean architecture](https://developer.android.com/topic/architecture)** and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern.
 The code is split into 3 main layers: **data**, **domain** and **UI**.
 All business logic is implemented in **use-case** files.

 // todo the layers should be modules, not just packages
 ### Testing